Group Decision-Making System with Sentiment Analysis of Discussion Chat and Fuzzy Consensus Modeling: Methodology

 \subsection{Sentiment and emotion analysis}

 Through a chat messenger, experts debated the benefits and drawbacks of each option.
 This extensive but informal discussion provided insightful qualitative information.
 To extract sentiment and emotional scores from the conversation, we used text analysis tools.
-Using Eq. \ref{sent_eq_pref}, we aggregate the Sentiment and Emotion Scores to obtain a final sentiment preference score.
+Using formula as $SP = \alpha S + \beta E$ , we aggregate the Sentiment and Emotion Scores to obtain a final sentiment preference score.
+Where $\alpha$ and $\beta$ are weights balancing the importance of sentiment and emotion.